bajpai13/Personal-Portfolio/README.md

 This is a full stck dynamic portfolio website built with technologies - React, Tailwind CSS, MongoDB, Node JS, Express JS and Ant Design.
 It showcases my projects, skills, and experiences.
 The website is fully responsive and designed to provide a seamless user experience.

+The website is hosted on Vercel at https://sameer-frontend.vercel.app/

 ## Features

 - Responsive design